nielslange/smntcs-nord-admin-theme/README.txt

 == Installation ==

-1. Upload 'smntcs-nord-admin-theme' to the '/wp-content/plugins/' directory.
+1. Upload `smntcs-nord-admin-theme` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the `Plugins` menu in WordPress
-3. Activate the SMNTCS Nord Admin Theme through the 'Profile' menu.
+3. Go to `Users → Profile` and activate the `Nord Admin Color Scheme`.

 == Contribute ==